-Regulated activity Regulation Diagnostic and screening procedures Surgical procedures Treatment of disease, disorder or injury Regulation 17 HSCA (RA) Regulations 2014 Good governance Regulation 17 - Good Governance Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 The provider did not have effective systems in place to ensure that the regulated activities at Regency Dental Practice were compliant with the requirements of Regulations 4 to 20A of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 How the regulation was not being met: The systems in place for assessing, monitoring and mitigating risk were limited.
+Regulated activity Regulation Diagnostic and screening procedures Surgical procedures Treatment of disease, disorder or injury Regulation 17 HSCA (RA) Regulations 2014 Good governance The provider did not have effective systems in place to ensure that the regulated activities at Boulevard Dental Practice were compliant with the requirements of Regulations 4 to 20A of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 How the regulation was not being met: The systems in place for assessing, monitoring and mitigating risk were limited.
 The risk assessment had not been adapted to reflect the risks in the practice and how they would be mitigated.
-The provider did not have the following safety certificates: Electrical hard wiring, gas safety.
-Other risks not addressed were: Fire - we referred this to the Fire Authority No systems or processes were in place for the monitoring of staff by way of induction and appraisal and the training records were incomplete and were not monitored.
-There were few staff meetings and minutes of meetings were unclear and no system of communication with the staff team.
-All required recruitments checks were not undertaken when employing staff either permanent or agency.
-We saw they used agency staff in recent months and had not undertaken any checks with them before employing them to work in the practice.
-For example there was no DBS, no references, no immunisation history or hep B status, no training certificates, no evidence of induction to the practice.
+Other risks not addressed were relating to the Fire risk assessment and fire safety advice.
+No systems or processes were in place for the monitoring of staff by way of induction and appraisal and the training records were incomplete and were not monitored.
+There were few staff meetings and no minutes of meetings.
+There was no system of communication with the staff team.
+There was no system for monitoring and managing incidents or for ensuring equipment was regularly serviced.
+All required recruitments checks were not undertaken when employing staff.
+For example there were no references, no immunisation history or hep B status, no training certificates, no evidence of induction to action plans and dates for re-audit.